tangsiwei0831/portofolio/_Bugs/GCP.md

 Please look into the errors[] collection for more details.'
 ```

-2. GCP BigQuery schema not equal
+2. GCP BigQuery query not equal
 ```
 select ... from ... where id <> 1
 ```